natdog400/Python-Personal-Macro/README.md

    - When editing a step, add a "Click" action.
    - Use the "Select Region" button to define an area.
    - The bot will click at a random point inside this region each time the action runs.

+   - 5. **Random Move-To in Region**:
+   - When editing a step, add a "Move To" action.
+   - Enable the "Toggle Random" checkbox to activate random movement.
+   - Use the "Select Region" button to define an area.
+   - The bot will move to a random point inside this region for the template step.
+If not enabled, it moves to the center of the detected template as usual.

 ## Configuration